jordanisaacs/neovim-flake/README.md

 ## Installation

 This config is constantly changing and updating as it is my personal config.
-Some available options may also be broken which will be documented in issues.
+It is opinionated and some available options may also be broken which I will try to keep documented in issues.
+I am sharing it so anyone can use it as inspiration/a starting point for their own config.
 I recommend cloning the config and running it locally with:

 ```
 nix run .#
 ```

-If you want to live life on the edge you can point to this repository with:
+If you want to live life on the edge you can point to this repository directly with:

 ```
 nix run github:jordanisaacs/neovim-flake.#